The Landlord and Tenant Board Ontario plays a major role in the relationship between landlords and tenants.

 • This allows you to get their bosses perspective of the applicant and verify income.
 Additionally, you are able to ask the previous landlord how the applicant was as a tenant.
 Did they pay on time, did they damage anything, etc.

 You never know when something unexpected is going to happen with your house, like needing a sump pump.
-By having a list of trusted trades people (plumbers, electrician, handyman) it always you to react to the issues more efficiently.
+By having a list of trusted trades people (plumbers, electrician, handyman) it always you to react to the issues more efficiently and with immediate attention.
 This will also help reduce the amount of time you inconvenience the tenant.

 Beth and Ryan always recommend to put money into your home and proactively.
 By increasing equity through top home improvement projects, you’re going to get more for the home when you sell it.